How to Use Google Analytics 4 for SEO Monitoring

 9. Click Next, then review and submit your configuration settings.

-You need the Editor role to publish a collection.
+*You need an Editor role to publish a collection.

 1. In the left navigation, click Library (at the bottom of the left navigation).
 If you don't see the Library, you don't have Edit permission.